bjfer/blog/content/about/about.md

 hidden: true
 ---

+Hi!
 My name is Bruno Fernandes and welcome to my little online notepad, where I make unscheduled posts on how I use software tools in my daily work.

 I am currently working in the [European XFEL](https://www.xfel.eu/) as the Leader of the **Fast Electronics Team**, part of the Electronics